–Effective January 2018–

-- No more than one review per fiscal year, unless there is a for-cause reason to review a study.
+- No more than one review per year for any PI, unless there is a for-cause reason to review a study.
 We assume that you will extrapolate any lessons learned to other studies you oversee, so conducting more than one review per PI per year would not be an efficient use of time and resources.

 How does the process work?

 - Before: If you are selected for a review, we will contact you to schedule a mutually convenient date and time.
-We will send you detailed information about what to expect, what documents we will review, and a request for any additional information we might need.
+We’ll send you detailed information about what to expect, what documents we’ll review, and a request for any additional information we might need.

-- The day of the meeting: We will come to your location and review the study files.
-If we have questions as we go, we’ll ask you.
+- The day of the meeting: We’ll come to your location and review the study files, asking questions as we go.
 Before we leave, we’ll give you an oral summary of our review.
-We’ll include things you are doing well, any issues that need to be resolved, and friendly suggestions that might make future studies easier.
+This will include things you are doing well, any issues that need to be resolved, and friendly suggestions that might make future studies easier.
 We also welcome your input for how we can improve our processes.

 - In conjunction with the review of your files: We will review our own IRB files for accuracy, completeness, and to ensure we followed our processes properly.
 We want this to be a learning and improvement exercise for all of us.

-- After: We’ll write up our oral summary and send it to you.
-If any corrective actions are needed, we’ll ask you to send us a written response to explain how you have resolved, or will resolve, the issue(s).
+- After: We’ll write up our summary and send it to you.
+If any corrective actions are needed, we’ll request a written response to explain how you have resolved, or will resolve, the issue(s).
 We’ll upload both our letter and your response to the study file in IRBManager.